Azure/bicep-registry-modules/avm/res/app/job/README.md

 ### Parameter: `manualTriggerConfig.replicaCompletionCount`

 Minimum number of successful replica completions before overall job completion.
+Must be equal or or less than the parallelism.
 Defaults to 1.

 - Required: No
 - Type: int